MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - Chaochao Lu, Yuhuai Wu, José Miguel Hernández-Lobato, Bernhard Schölkopf. *ICLR 2022*
   - Key Word: Out-of-Distribution Generalization; Invariant Causal Prediction; Causal Representation Learning.
   - <details><summary>Digest</summary> We propose invariant Causal Representation Learning (iCaRL), an approach that enables out-of-distribution (OOD) generalization in the nonlinear setting (i.e., nonlinear representations and nonlinear classifiers).
 It builds upon a practical and general assumption: the prior over the data representation (i.e., a set of latent variables encoding the data) given the target and the environment belongs to general exponential family distributions, i.e., a more flexible conditionally non-factorized prior that can actually capture complicated dependences between the latent variables.

+- Models Out of Line: A Fourier Lens on Distribution Shift Robustness. [[paper]](https://arxiv.org/abs/2207.04075)
+  - Sara Fridovich-Keil, Brian R. Bartoldson, James Diffenderfer, Bhavya Kailkhura, Peer-Timo Bremer.
+  - Key Word: Predicting Out-of-Distribution Generalization; Frequency Analysis.
+  - <details><summary>Digest</summary> There still is no clear understanding of the conditions on OOD data and model properties that are required to observe effective robustness.
+We approach this issue by conducting a comprehensive empirical study of diverse approaches that are known to impact OOD robustness on a broad range of natural and synthetic distribution shifts of CIFAR-10 and ImageNet.
+In particular, we view the "effective robustness puzzle" through a Fourier lens and ask how spectral properties of both models and OOD data influence the corresponding effective robustness.

 - Neural Networks and the Chomsky Hierarchy. [[paper]](https://arxiv.org/abs/2207.02098) [[code]](https://github.com/deepmind/neural_networks_chomsky_hierarchy)
   - Grégoire Delétang, Anian Ruoss, Jordi Grau-Moya, Tim Genewein, Li Kevin Wenliang, Elliot Catt, Marcus Hutter, Shane Legg, Pedro A. Ortega.